 Post Hardship Differential: Post hardship differential is meant to compensate employees for service at places in foreign areas where conditions of environment differ substantially from conditions of environment in the continental United States and warrant additional compensation as a recruitment and retention incentive.
-It is paid as a percentage of basic compensation in 5, 10, 15, 20, 25, 30 and 35% increments.
-In addition to being paid to permanently-assigned personnel, post differential may also be paid to employees on extended detail either from the U.S. or from foreign posts.
+It is paid as a percentage of basic compensation (DSSR 040k) in 5, 10, 15, 20, 25, 30 and 35% increments and is paid only on days when the employee receives basic compensation.
+In addition to being paid to permanently-assigned personnel, post hardship differential may also be paid to employees on extended detail either from the U.S. or from foreign posts.
 See DSSR 500 for further information.

 Danger Pay: The danger pay allowance provides additional compensation for employees serving at designated danger pay posts.
-It is paid as a percentage of basic compensation in 15, 20, 25, 30 and 35% increments.
+It is paid as a percentage of basic compensation in 15, 25 and 35% increments and is paid only on days when the employee receives basic compensation.
 In addition to being paid to permanently-assigned personnel, danger pay may also be paid to employees on temporary duty or detail to the post.

 For those not qualifying for the danger pay allowance described above, a danger pay allowance may be granted to civilian employees who accompany U.S. military forces designated by the Secretary of Defense as eligible for imminent danger pay.
 The amount of danger pay will be the same flat rate amount as the imminent danger pay amount paid to uniformed military personnel, currently $225 per month.
 While uniformed military personnel are paid once every 30 days, civilian employees eligible for this type of danger pay will be paid on a daily basis.
 The two types of danger pay may not be paid simultaneously.
 See DSSR 650 and DSSR 920, footnotes "p" and "v" for further information.

-Difficult-to-Staff Incentive Differential (DTSID)- aka Service-Needs Differential: This differential is paid to an employee assigned to a 15% or higher hardship differential post after an agency has determined that especially adverse conditions of environment warrant additional pay as a recruitment and retention incentive to fill the employee’s position at that post.
-Also known as the Service-Needs Differential, the differential is a percentage of basic compensation (15%).
+Difficult-to-Staff Incentive Differential (DTSID)- aka Service Needs Differential: This DTSID/SND is paid to an employee assigned to a post with a Post Hardship Differential rate of 15% or higher, after an agency has determined that especially adverse conditions of environment warrant additional pay as a recruitment and retention incentive to fill the employee's position at that post.
+This DTSID/SND is a percentage of basic compensation (up to 15%).
 Check with your agency representative for more information because each agency develops unique procedures to implement the differential (or may choose not to implement it).
-Note that DTSID and Danger Pay compensation together may not equal more than 35% of an employee’s basic compensation.
+Note that DTSID and Danger Pay compensation together may not equal more than 35% of an employee's basic compensation.
 General guidance can be found in DSSR 1000.

 4. Quarters Allowances: